 The cost on this occasion was £5.00 and the attendance was restricted to 'male members and their male guests and female members and their guests (male or female)".
 Despite this politically incorrect injunction, the evening attracted some sixty members and guests who heard a paper on the development of state pensions in Ireland delivered by Mr Paddy Cooney TD., Minister for Justice, acting at short notice as stand in for the Minister for Social Welfare, Mr Brendan Corish TD, who was unfortunately detained elsewhere.
 Membership grew slowly but steadily from 43 in 1973/1974 to 56 in 1975 and 64 in 1976.
 And, with this expansion, the Association was growing also in standing and self-awareness, as I evidenced by a Committee Minute of June 1976 which expressed satisfaction with the Annual Luncheon held in May but then went on to record a decision that 'when a guest speaker was unavoidably delayed, future luncheons should proceed on time."
 Sub-Committees were active in those early years dealing with Functions, Taxation, Social Welfare, Transferability/Preservation and Information.
 As we moved into 1976, the process leading to the publication of the long-awaited Government Green Paper on a 'National Income - Related Pension Scheme' began to gather momentum.

-Following consultation with members, a paper on the options for the future development of pensions schemes in Ireland was submitted to the Department of Social Welfare.
+Following consultation with members, a paper on the options for the future development of pension schemes in Ireland was submitted to the Department of Social Welfare.
 This was followed by a further submission after publication of the Green Paper in October 1976.
 And so we had reached and passed the first major milestone in the history of the IAPF.
-Although the Green Paper never turned to white, it could be said to have been the prelude to a sequence which brought us eventually to the exciting happenings of recent years - the introduction of pensions legislation, formation of the Pensions Board and publication of an extensive range of information for members, trustees and administrators.
+Although the Green Paper never turned to white, it could be said to have been the prelude to a sequence which brought us eventually to the exciting happenings of recent years - the introduction of pension legislation, formation of the Pensions Board and publication of an extensive range of information for members, trustees and administrators.
 In all these positive developments, the association had played a strong, central role while continuing to deal with adverse issues such as the controversial levy of 1983 and the recurring themes of pension fund investment in Ireland and the tax status of approved schemes.
 So as we celebrate our 30th anniversary, those of us who were there at the beginning may be forgiven if we feel a fragment of pride, tinged with nostalgia, and the hope that our work all those years ago contributed in a small way to the present strength and success of a great organisation.

 by Louis Slater.